Corrupt official gets home detention after dodgy Auckland Council deal for Chinese USB devices

 The shady deal also involved 56-year-old commercial printing and office stationery supply businessman Sunil Chand and the allure of a $15,000 kickback.

-Chand will be sentenced at a later date after disputing some of the Crown's case.
+Chand will be sentenced at a later date after disputing some of the Crown's case and now claims he was the whistleblower.

 The pair earlier pleaded guilty to charges of bribery of an official and payment of secret commission.